-U.S. suspends security aid to Pakistan over militant groups
+U.S. suspends at least $900 million in security aid to Pakistan

 The Trump administration briefed Congress on its decision on Wednesday.

+Pakistan has long rejected accusations that it fails to tackle the militants battling the Kabul government and foreign forces from sanctuaries on the Pakistani side of the border.

-Pakistan is largely shrugging off proposed U.S. aid cuts but frets that Washington could take more drastic measures to deter what it sees as the South Asian nation’s support for Taliban militants in neighbouring Afghanistan.
+It is largely shrugging off the proposed U.S. aid cuts but frets that Washington could take more drastic measures to deter what it sees as Pakistan’s support for the Taliban.

 Tense ties between the uneasy allies nosedived on Jan.
 1 when U.S. President Donald Trump lashed out on Twitter against Islamabad’s “lies and deceit” despite $33 billion in aid and the White House warned of “specific actions” to pressure Pakistan.

-Trump’s frustrations are shared by U.S. lawmakers, who accused Pakistan of playing a double game by allowing militant groups sanctuary - which Islamabad denies - despite promising to crack down on them.
+Trump’s frustrations are shared by some U.S. lawmakers, who accused Pakistan of playing a double game by allowing militant groups sanctuary - which Islamabad denies - despite promising to crack down on them.

 “Pakistan is one of the most duplicitous governments I’ve had any involvement with,” Senator Bob Corker, Republican chairman of the Senate Foreign Relations Committee, told reporters.
-“Their, in essence, support of the Haqqani network, or ... allowing them to have safe harbour in their country when they’re the greatest threat to our men and women in uniform.”
+“Their, in essence, support of the Haqqani network, or ... allowing them to have safe harbor in their country when they’re the greatest threat to our men and women in uniform.”

-South Asia expert Christine Fair of Georgetown University voiced concern that Pakistan might retaliate for the suspension by closing the highways from the port city of Karachi on which equipment is trucked to the Afghan National Security Forces (ANSF) and the airspace through which supplies are flown to U.S.-led international forces in landlocked Afghanistan.
+South Asia expert Christine Fair of Georgetown University voiced concern that Pakistan might retaliate for the suspension by closing the highways from the port city of Karachi on which equipment is trucked to land-locked Afghanistan and the airspace through which supplies are flown to U.S.-led international forces there.

 “What is the plan if they close the GLOCs?” she asked, using the military acronym for Ground Lines of Communications.

 “What if the Pakistanis shut down the ALOCs (Air Lines of Communications).
-How do you keep supplying the ANSF?”
+How do you keep supplying the ANSF?” she asked, referring to the Afghan national security forces.

-“Pakistan could be within their rights if they tell us you don’t have flyover rights anymore,” she added.
+“Pakistan could be within their rights if they tell us you don’t have flyover rights anymore,” she said.

-Addititional reporting by David Alexander and Patricia Zengerle; Writing by Arshad Mohammed; Editing by Jonathan Oatis and James Dalgleish
+Addititional reporting by David Alexander, Phil Stewart and Patricia Zengerle; Writing by Arshad Mohammed; Editing by Jonathan Oatis and James Dalgleish